pit-ray/win-vind/docs/cheat_sheet/functions/index.md

 ## Mode

 ### **`<to_command>`**
 Enter the command mode.
 Generally, this command is called with `:`.
 In the command mode, the typed characters are displayed on the virtual command line, the command can be executed with the `<enter>` key, and you can delete characters with `<bs>`.
-You can also use the `<up>` and `<down>` keys to move through the executed history.
+You can also use the `<up>` and `<down>` keys to move thr class="dash"ough the executed history.

 <p align="center">
   <img src="https://pit-ray.github.io/win-vind/imgs/cmdline_demo.gif" class="img-fluid"/>